Implications for businesses and institutions

 Our NIS2 services

-We work with you to assess whether you are affected by the NIS2 Directive and gauge your NIS2 readiness.
+Together, we assess whether you are affected by the NIS 2 Directive and lay the foundation for your NIS 2 readiness.

 Once the groundwork has been laid, we identify shortcomings when it comes to meeting requirements under the directive.